bu11etpr00f/NinjaRMM-Scripts/README.md

 # NinjaRMM-Scripts

-Scripts I've created to manage NinjaRMM
+Scripts and Patches I've created to manage NinjaRMM